JeFaisLeCafe/JeFaisLeCafe/README.md

 ## I'm a Husband, Gamer, Developer and social project Contributor !

-- 🚶‍♂️ I'm currently working at [WeWard](https://www.weward.com) as a Front-End Developer.
+- 🚶‍♂️ I'm currently looking for my new adventure !
+If you're a recruiter, feel free to contact me for an opportunity, and we'll talk about it
 - 🎙️ I'm a volunteer audio comedian recording audiobooks for [BS](https://lesbibliothequessonores.org/mabibliothequesonore?id=148)
 - 🪙 I want to learn about Web3 and create something useful with it
 - 🏁 2022 Goals: Finish Lyon ½ marathon < 2h 🏃🏻‍♂️ & learn Russian 🇷🇺